 Venice and the Lagoon

 Unique and precious, Venice is made up of tiny streets, canals and reflections.
 St. Mark’s Basilica is the best known architecture, but the city has countless hidden wonders, including colorful islands.
-Exploration by boat, the fun experience on a gondola and lunch to the sound of cicchetti and shadows are recommended.
+Exploration by boat, the fun experience on a gondola and lunch with fish cicchetti and glasses of wine called ombre are recommended.

-Probably the oldest Venetian city, it is an important cultural and artistic center since the 14th century, a university center and a bishop’s seat.
+Probably the oldest Venetian city, it has been an important cultural and artistic center since the 14th century, a university center and a bishop’s see.
 The city with its palaces and arcades has a lot of history and stories to tell.
 Do not miss a tour of the market and a sip of Spritz.

-The four lakes that surround it were born for defensive purposes in the 12th century from the deviation of the Mincio river.
-Today they are a magnificent mirror on which the reflection of the romantic skyline of Mantua rests.
-Many architectural works are owed to the Gonzaga family, but there is a lot to discover.
+The four lakes that surround the town were created for defensive purposes in the 12th century by deviating the bed of the Mincio river.
+Today they are magnificent mirrors that reflect the romantic skyline of Mantua.
+Many architectural works are owed to the Gonzaga family, but there is a lot more to discover.
 Don’t forget to taste the famous pumpkin tortelli.